 My first encounter with Earle was through Wanda Jackson.
 He produced her latest studio album, Unfinished Business.
 He duets with Jackson on “Am I Even a Memory.”
 That became my favorite song off the album, and it spurred my interest in Earle.
 This album was produced to pristine detail.

-The album opens with its title’s name sake, “Harlem City Blues.”
+The album opens with its title’s namesake, “Harlem City Blues.”
 This song envokes every genre I discussed previously.
 The music is distinctly country, the tempo is folksy, and Earle’s voice contains the soul.
 This song makes me think it is touching suicide, for he states “dirty water is going to cover me over and I’m not gonna make a sound.”
-Although dark in content, this song possess a positive sense of spirituality.
+Although dark in content, this song possesses a positive sense of spirituality.

 The album then goes into “One More Night in Brooklyn.”
 He talks about leaving town with his woman.
 I love the beat to this one.
-It’s almost “islandly.”
+It’s almost “island-like.”
 This is an addictive tune.
 You then have a hoe down with “Move Over Mama.”
-Next is the song”Workin for the MTA.”
+Next is the song “Workin for the MTA.”
 This song especially evokes the essence of folk music, it’s about hard work in what I believe would either be mines or the building of train tracks.
 It has a purpose and mission.
-I see a man walking lonely through a desolate area dragging a sledge hammer when I listen to this song.
+I see a man walking lonely through a desolate area dragging a sledgehammer when I listen to this song.
 It’s a great slow down moment for the album.

 The last song on Side A is “Wanderin.”
 This is one of my top two favorites off the album.
-For this song’s face value, it talks about wandering over areas and personal situations, but deeper then that it’s about reflecting on life and spirituality.
+For this song’s face value, it talks about wandering over areas and personal situations, but deeper than that, it’s about reflecting on life and spirituality.
 It is a modern day “Poor Wayfaring Stranger.”
 You have to wonder to find home.

 My second favorite on this album is “Christchurch Woman.”
 The song talks about waiting for a woman.
 He talks of how he is waiting for a “Christchurch woman in the rain, and the rain keeps comin, but it ain’t enough to cover the pain.”
 You can feel pain in Earle’s voice as he is wanting that certain someone, yet even he admits he’ll probably get tired of her later in the song.
 This song could be comforting to those who are waiting.
 Waiting gets easier with each passing day, and you might even realize it’s not the right thing after all.

-Although, I’m not ready to let that ol’ dirty water run over me, I am ready for my Christchurch woman in the rain, and more importantly, I can’t wait to purchase another Justin Townes Earle album.
-You have to prioritize in life.
+Although I’m not ready to let that ol’ dirty water run over me, I am ready for my Christchurch woman in the rain, and more importantly, I can’t wait to purchase another Justin Townes Earle album.